CovertLab/vEcoli/README.md

 and stop once you reach the "Create the 'wcEcoli3' python virtual environment" step.
 Then, run the following command in your terminal:

-    $ pyenv virtualenv 3.8.5 viv-ecoli && pyenv local viv-ecoli
+    $ pyenv virtualenv 3.8.13 viv-ecoli && pyenv local viv-ecoli

-#TODO: Create a pyproject.toml so the project can install with a single pip command (see the [PEP 517/518 solution](https://stackoverflow.com/questions/54117786/add-numpy-get-include-argument-to-setuptools-without-preinstalled-numpy))
-Now, install numpy and Cython:

-    $ pip install numpy
+Now, install `numpy` first to avoid installation errors with `stochastic-arrow` (check `requirements.py` for correct version):

-    $ pip install Cython
+    $ pip install numpy==1.23.1

 Then install the remaining requirements:

     $ pip install -r requirements.txt
-    $ python setup.py install

-And build the Cython components
+And build the Cython components:

     $ make clean compile

 ## Conda install

-To install using conda (first line creates a conda environment with numpy and Cython, the second activates the environment and the third installs WCM and remaining dependencies).
+To install using conda, create a conda environment with `numpy` (check `requirements.py` for correct version), activate it, install the remaining dependencies, and build the Cython components.

-    $ conda create -n WCM python=3.8.5 numpy Cython
+    $ conda create -n WCM python==3.8.13 numpy==1.23.1
     $ conda activate WCM
     $ pip install -r requirements.txt
-    $ python setup.py install
+    $ make clean compile

 ## Running the simulation

-To run the simulation, simply invoke:
+To run the simulation, set the `PYTHONPATH` environment variable to the cloned repository and run `ecoli_master_sim.py`.
+If you are at the top-level of the cloned repository, invoke:

+    $ export PYTHONPATH=.
     $ python ecoli/experiments/ecoli_master_sim.py

 For details on configuring simulations through either the command-line interface or .json files,